2018’s Best Airlines

 Traveling by plane costs an average of $370 per trip.
 And choosing the wrong airline has the potential to take even more from us.
-For instance, 26 animals died during air transportation in 2016, and seven major U.S. airlines had at least one pet fatality.
+For instance, 24 animals died during air transportation in 2017, and four major U.S. airlines had at least one pet fatality.

 While critical to consider, such factors often fly under the radar due to our focus on price.
 But finding the cheapest airfare is now quite easy for anyone with an internet connection.
-So this report centers on those other, overlooked aspects of air travel to help consumers make more-informed decisions.
+So this report examines those other, overlooked aspects of air travel to help consumers make more-informed decisions.

-WalletHub compared the 10 largest U.S. airlines, plus two regional carriers, in 13 important categories.
+WalletHub compared the 9 largest U.S. airlines, plus two regional carriers, in 13 important categories.
 They range from cancellation and delay rates to baggage mishaps and in-flight comfort.
-And while this report focuses on non-price aspects of the flying experience, costs were considered in relation to in-flight amenities for the sake of fairness.
-For example, it wouldn’t be right to penalize an airline that charges for drinks, when its tickets are far cheaper than an airline offering free in-flight refreshments.
+We also considered costs in relation to in-flight amenities for the sake of fairness.
+For example, it wouldn’t be right to penalize an airline that charges for drinks if its tickets are far cheaper than those from an airline with free in-flight refreshments.

 |Best Airline Overall||Alaska Airlines|